 However, some parties may, unfortunately, decide to hide marital assets in a divorce.
 They might hide assets with the illicit motive that if the court does not discover, they will get to retain it.

-This leads many to wonder how they can find and identify hidden assets that are out there.
 The facts can vary in every case, but below are some common ways:

 - Bank records can sometimes identify hidden assets.
 Bank statements can show money coming in and being paid from various sources that do not add up, including cash deposits and withdrawals.
 They can also show evidence of hidden bank accounts where one is transferring or depositing money.